epfl-matmat/matmat.org/student_projects/index.md

 We will start by running with the datasets from [^VerificationStudy2023].
 Along the way, we will encounter many systems where convergence fails.
 We will implement automated error detection, handling, and restarting for the most common error cases.
-We will then extend the verification to larger and more complex systems.
+We will then extend the verification to more complex systems, which are known to be difficult to converge even with established codes.

 **Requirements:**